araeubig/Raspberry-Pi-Dashboard/README.md

 While testing the possible components, I decided to document two variants for mounting on a DIN rail and another variant for desktop use:

 1. Configuration with 4M wide housing for exclusive power supply via PoE
-2. Configuration with 6M wide housing for optional power supply via 24V or 220V
+2. Configuration with 6M wide housing for power supply via PoE, 24V or 220V
 3. Configuration with standard housing for power supply via USB plug-in power supply unit without touch functionality
 ## Use cases
 As already mentioned in the introduction, the aim is to use the Raspberry as a headless server (i.e. without a screen) and to place it in a DIN-compliant distribution board.
 There it should perform its service, installed with any system according to the user's requirements.